robscharf/robscharf.github.io/content/writeups/january-23-2023.md

 ```

 ## Lessons Learned
-This round of TJNull boxes provided excellent opportunities for review
+This round of TJNull boxes provided excellent opportunities for review.

 * Lame
     * This was my first exposure to CVE-2007-2447.